 Selectman Edward Lane, citing initial skepticism, explained that he has attended meetings, studied the proposal and ended up supporting the conservation restriction.

 "I recognize that this land has been well taken care of, up to this point," said Selectman Channing Gibson.
 But, citing the municipal wind-turbine plan considered but abandoned by Town Hall last year, Gibson recalled his great alarm at how the town "had been misled by an engineering firm into thinking that mountain was a gold mine for us.
-That looked like a very good deal for the town, but it would have entailed massive destruction."

 He contended that the turbines would have "affected the water supply and certainly would have impacted, potentially, the health of residents and the recreational, scenic value of the place."